oesteban/hcph-sops/docs/data-collection/participant-prep.md

         Is everything clear to you?
 Do you have any questions?

 ### Finalizing the preparation
-- [ ] Have participant empty their pockets or change into scrubs, and remove all jewelry/hair accessories and check for any missed metallic objects with the scan center's preferred method.
-- [ ] Indicate the participant where the door to the changing room is, and ask them to change clothes if necessary.
+- [ ] Indicate the participant where the door to the changing room is if changing into scrubs is necessary.
+Otherwise, offer them a box to deposit everything they have in their pockets and all jewelry/hair accessories.

+    > Before we continute, we need to make sure we do not introduce any dangerous object in the magnet room.
+    >
+    > [IF THEY NEED TO CHANGE INTO SCRUBS] Here you will find a changing room, I have prepared some scrubs for you.
+Please remove all your clothes and leave them in the changing room.
+Please keep your underwear on (if a woman, double check that **their undergarment DOES NOT contain any large metalic part** such as shaping guides, and request their removal if they do).
+    >
+    > [IF THEY CAN WEAR THEIR CLOTHES] Please deposit here all your belongings, your belt, your glasses, your jewelry and any accessories, piercings, etc. that you have on you.

-- [ ] Help the participant to place the ECG electrodes on the location indicated by the picture below.
+- [ ] Help the participant to prepare their skin and place the ECG electrodes:

+    !!! warning "Ask the participant if they have atopic skin or other skin problems"

+        If the participant reports having skin issues, be careful with the following process and do not unnecessarily irritate their skin (e.g., skip the alcohol cleaning and perhaps the abrasion with the preparation gel)

+    - [ ] Open the sterile cotton gauze pads package, take one and moisten it with alcohol.
-    - [ ] Clean the skin with .
+    - [ ] Clean the skin around the three areas with the alcohol-soaked pad with circular movements.
+    - [ ] Get a second cotton gauze pad and put some *Nuprep* preparation gel and gently abrade the skin by rubbing it onto the sckin with four or five circular movements.
+    - [ ] Remove gel excess with a clean cotton gauze.
     - [ ] Remove the protective film from the electrode.
-    - [ ] Stick the electrode on your skin by starting in one side and ironing the rest of the electrode.
+    - [ ] Stick the electrode on the participant's skin by starting in one side and ironing the rest of the electrode.
 This procedure ensures that no air is trapped between the electrode and your skin and that no wrinkles from at the edges.
 Repeat for the three electrodes.
         ![prep-ecg-electrodes](../assets/images/prep-ECG-electrodes.png)

 ## Preparation of the scanning protocol (control console)